Salisbury Stakes It’s Claim

 It’s small… very small.
 And it also has the slightly annoying name of the “Salisbury Association at the Academy” for some reason.
 Pretentious, yes, but not overly so.
 Kinda like Salisbury itself.
-After all, how pretentious can a town currently most famous for drunken Rip Torn escapades be?
+After all, how pretentious can a town infamous for drunken Rip Torn escapades be?
 He may be a famous famously crazy drunk, but he’s Salisbury’s famous famously crazy drunk.
+(RIP 2019)

 The one room exhibit was more or less a history of Salisbury, with an apparent focus on its civic and public institutions over the years.
 I have a bunch of really bad pictures of long descriptions of no-longer existing schools in town.
-So as I sit here, I’m waffling… Do I launch into a thousand word transcription of those things, or just let it go and wind up with the shortest museum page on this entire website?
+So as I sit here, I’m waffling… Do I launch into a thousand word transcription of those things, or just let it go and recognize that’s not all that interesting to the world outside of Salisbury?

 But I just can’t let myself do that… So I’ll try to capture a few of the highlights.
 I’ll start with the Salisbury Academy.
 After all, the building that now houses this museum is the former home of the Salisbury Academy.
 In 1833 a committee of local citizens raised $1,250 to build this building to house a new school.
 Tuition was $3 per eleven-week term for English studies and $4 for per term for Classics.
 There is a marker with some of the original wording from the school’s opening:

 And you thought your school was miserable.
 Sheesh.
 Before this place became a museum, it served as a meeting house and a courthouse.
 Let’s move on to the Salisbury School.
-Actually, I don’t have much about this school, but it does have a nice website that tells me it costs $50,000 a year to send your kid there.
-Then there is The Hotchkiss School, which costs pretty much exactly the same.
-It does, however, offer a laundry service for about 800 bucks per year, which is nice.
+Actually, I don’t have much about this school.
+Then there is The Hotchkiss School, which costs about $64,000 per year.
+It does, however, offer a laundry service for another 800 bucks per year, which is nice.

 Hotchkiss also has the Tremaine Art Gallery which I mentioned above and visited prior to the Academy.
 The school is ridiculously beautiful and the gallery was excellent.
 There were a bunch of old pictures of these two private boarding schools and some anecdotes from former students.
 I like this bit on the Hotchkiss website: